#Scotstober Day 7 #Skoosh

 In honour of today’s word, and as a welcome wee break for me, I thought I’d make this post a skoosh for me.
 Here’s a picture post of my favourite skoosh.

-9 thoughts on “#Scotstober Day 7 #Skoosh
+9 responses to “#Scotstober Day 7 #Skoosh

 1. bushboy – Landcare, photography, music, poetry (of sorts), cooking, our environment, life on the land and making a difference where I can.
 MotoGP is my "boy" fix.